nasuni-labs/nasuni-dashboards/README.md

 To upgrade InfluxDB on Rocky Linux, SSH to the VM and run the following commands:

-1. Export historical data, replacing **database** with the database you specified during the InfluxDB 1.8 install (usually **nasuni**).
+1. Export historical data, replacing **database** and brackets with the database you specified during the InfluxDB 1.8 install (usually **nasuni**).
 Depending on how long you've been using Nasuni labs and how many appliances you have, export and import (later in the steps) could take quite a while:

     ```shell
     sudo influx_inspect export -database <database> -datadir /var/lib/influxdb/data -waldir /var/lib/influxdb/wal -out $HOME/influxExport.lp -lponly